SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 13. The deleted items due to TTL also deletes the items in index tables (in case of GSI).
 14. All the changes (Insert/Update/Delete) made to a DynamoDB table are sent to a stream.
 DynamoDB stream can be read by AWS Lambda.
 Stream persists the data for max 24 hours.
 DynamoDB stream can also feed Kinesis using KCL.
 15. In a DynamoDB table having more than one partition, the data is distributed using partition key (Hash Value)
+16. Criteria of a good partition key in DynamoDB table:
+      - The atribute should have any distinct values
+      - The attribute should have a uniform write pattern accross the key space
+      - The attribute should have uniform temporal write pattern accross time
+      - If any of the above is not possible to achieve then a synthetic/hybrid value should be considered
+      - Should not mix HOT & COLD key values in a table
+17. Adaptive capacity feature enables DynamoDB to accommodate imbalanced workloads.
+With adaptive capacity, users don’t need to overprovision read and write throughput.
+The unused capacity (WCU/RCU) of less access partitions is allocated/loaned to highly accessed partitions.
+18. In DynamoDB, you have the option to specify conditions when granting permissions using an IAM policy (see Access Control).
+For example, you can:

+- Grant permissions to allow users read-only access to certain items and attributes in a table or a secondary index.
+- Grant permissions to allow users write-only access to certain attributes in a table, based upon the identity of that user.

 ## Elastic MapReduce: